-- 110.1 The provisions of this rule do not apply to wipe cleaning. - 110.2 Prior to May 22, 2003, the provisions of Section 302 of this rule do not apply to non-vapor degreasers which have an air-solvent interface area less than or equal to 1.0 m, or to remote reservoir degreasers using a low-volatility solvent spray which is drained into the remote reservoir concurrently with the degreasing operation. - 110.32 On or after May 22, 2003 Prior to (one year after date of adoption), the provisions of this rule shall not apply to non-vapor degreasers which uses solvents that contain 50 grams per liter or less VOCs including water and exempt compounds. - 110.3 Effective (one year after date of adoption), the provisions of this rule shall not apply to degreasers which use solvents that contain 25 grams per liter or less VOCs including water and exempt compounds, as determined by Sections 502.5 and 502.6. - 110.4 The provisions of Section 308.7 of this rule do not apply to open-top vapor degreasers where solvent flow complies with Section 308.10.b. and liquid solvent does not splash above the air-vapor interface. - 110.5 The provisions of this rule shall not apply to solvent degreasing operations using exempt compounds mixed with volatile organic compounds provided that the mixture does not contain more than 5% volatile organic compounds by weight. - 110.65 Prior to (one year after date of adoption), Tthe provisions of this rule shall not apply to solvent degreasing operations that are subject to the NESHAP requirements of 40 CFR Part 63 Subpart T- Halogenated Solvents Emissions from Solvent Cleaning. - 110.7 Until May 22, 2004, the 50 grams per liter VOC limit in Section 302.2 does not apply to a non-vapor degreaser or a remote reservoir degreaser that uses a solvent that complies with the VOC limit specified for the cleaning activity listed in Section 301 of Rule 466 SOLVENT CLEANING.
-Any non-vapor degreaser exempt under this section shall comply with other requirements of this rule. - 110.86 The provisions of this rule shall not apply to products subject to the Air Resources Board Consumer Products Regulations as set forth at Subchapter 8.5, Article 2, Section 94507-94517 of Title 17 of the California Code of Regulations. - 110.97 The 50 grams per liter VOC limit in Section 302.2 The VOC content limits in Sections 302.2 and 302.3 does not apply to degreasing of tools, equipment and machinery, regulated under Rule 456, AEROSPACE ASSEMBLY AND COMPONENT COATING OPERATIONS, and aerospace products using solvents that comply with the surface preparation and cleanup VOC limits in Section 304.56 of Rule 456, AEROSPACE ASSEMBLY AND COMPONENT COATING OPERATIONS. - 110.8 The provisions of this rule shall not apply to degreasing of high-voltage microwave vacuum tubes.
+- 110.1 The provisions of this rule do not apply to wipe cleaning. - 110.2 Prior to September 25, 2009, the provisions of this rule shall not apply to non-vapor degreasers which use solvents that contain 50 grams per liter or less VOCs including water and exempt compounds. - 110.3 Effective September 25, 2009, the provisions of this rule shall not apply to degreasers which use solvents that contain 25 grams per liter or less VOCs including water and exempt compounds, as determined by Sections 502.5 and 502.6. - 110.4 The provisions of Section 308.7 of this rule do not apply to open-top vapor degreasers where solvent flow complies with Section 308.10.b. and liquid solvent does not splash above the air-vapor interface. - 110.5 Prior to September 25, 2009, the provisions of this rule shall not apply to solvent degreasing operations that are subject to the NESHAP requirements of 40 CFR Part 63 Subpart T- Halogenated Solvents Emissions from Solvent Cleaning. - 110.6 The provisions of this rule shall not apply to products subject to the Air Resources Board Consumer Products Regulations as set forth at Subchapter 8.5, Article 2, Section 94507-94517 of Title 17 of the California Code of Regulations. - 110.7 The VOC content limits in Sections 302.2 and 302.3 do not apply to degreasing of tools, equipment and machinery, regulated under Rule 456, AEROSPACE ASSEMBLY AND COMPONENT COATING OPERATIONS, and aerospace products using solvents that comply with the surface preparation and cleanup VOC limits in Section 304.7 of Rule 456, AEROSPACE ASSEMBLY AND COMPONENT COATING OPERATIONS. - 110.8 The provisions of this rule shall not apply to degreasing of high-voltage microwave vacuum tubes.